MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 #### Week Six - March 6
-*Experimental Geography in practice.
-Guest presentations.*
+*Experimental Geography in practice (guest presentation), more working with satellite and aerial imagery, intro to d3 for maps if time.*

 - Guest Speaker: [Ingrid Burrington](https://lifewinning.com/)
 - More on satellite imagery